Diyarino/concept-guided-multimodal-fusion/README.md

 <p align="center">
   <img src="https://github.com/Diyarino/concept-guided-multimodal-fusion/blob/6ba71050185c595592a58ab8fed63f5b153cca29/multimodal_autoencoder.png" alt="Multimodal Concept Fusion Autoencoder" width="600"/>
 </p>Figure 1: Overview of the multimodal autoencoder architecture.
-Each modality is encoded separately, fused into a unified concept space, and decoded individually.
+Each modality is encoded separately, fused into a unified concept space, and decoded individually[^1].

-> [Fig. 1 Base Citation Placeholder]
-Please cite this figure appropriately or replace with your own diagram.
-A suggested placeholder is:
-"Adapted from internal architectural design for multimodal learning (Author, Year)"

 Below is a formal mathematical description of the framework: